 The Tatra Mountains are the highest mountain range in the Carpathian Mountains.

-The Tatra Mountains is also the unique places for the wild nature lovers.
-You may find here about 1300 species of flora and few hundreds of species of animals like mountain goats, deer, lynxes, marmots, eagles, crows or vipers.
+The Tatra Mountains are also unique places for wild nature lovers.
+You may find here about 1300 species of flora and a few hundred species of animals like mountain goats, deer, lynxes, marmots, eagles, crows and vipers.
 Meeting eye to eye with a wild bear is not rare as well.
 The bear usually runs away, but in such a situation you should always be careful and slowly withdraw without annoying the animal.

 How to get to the Tatra Mountains?

 Flights to Kraków in Poland are at the average price of €120 return (check budget airlines Wizzair and Ryanair).
 Zakopane town – “the winter capital of Poland” lies in the southern part of the Podhale region at the foot of the Tatra Mountains.
 The town can be reached by car, train or by bus from Kraków, which is about two hours away.
 Zakopane is a busy resort and traffic jams occur very often despite very good transport.
 I recommend calling a mountain hut to book your place.
 When staying in Zakopane you can easily book many hotels online.

 Import rules and information about the Tatra Mountains